Strong consistency of Krichevsky-Trofimov estimator for the number of communities in the Stochastic Block Model: Introduction

 The paper is organized as follows.
 In Section~\ref{defs} we define the model and the notation used in the paper, in Section~\ref{kt} we introduce the KT estimator for the number of communities and state the main result.
 The proof of the consistency of the estimator is presented in Section~\ref{proof}.
+In section \ref{simulations} we investigate the performance of the variation approximation of the estimator on simulated data.
+The final discussions are provided in Section \ref{discussion}.